asianswagstorm/SOEN487_Project/README.md

 Specific changes were made to each microservice to be deployed to Heroku.
 Firstly, all localhost addresses and ports were changed to the subdomain registered with Heroku.
 Next, a linux based HTTP server *gunicorn* module was added to the requirements.txt of all servers.
 This is a specific module required to run the Flask application on the Heroku servers.
 Finally, a Procfile was added to the root of the server directory to instruct the platform to execute gunicorn and run the application from main.py

+Errors may occur when registering a username that already exists or logging with an non existing account, this however does not occur in the local version.
+As message flashing was not included in the deployed version.

 https://jamdo-487.herokuapp.com

 ## Known issues and bugs: